Architecture Of The Soul. Image of the internal form

 From "Design of New Words"

-The Stone Eye by Filippo Lo Presti 1989
+The Unity of Architecture and the Ornament of Las Vegas by Filippo Lo Presti 1989

 To see within architecture